ja11sop/cuppa/README.md

 **construct** is distributed as a `site_scons` directory allowing it to be effortlessly integrated into any Scons setup.

-> Note: `-D` tells `scons` to look for an `sconstuct` file in the current or in parent directories and if it finds one execute the `sconcsript` files as if called from that directory.
+> Note: `-D` tells `scons` to look for an `sconstruct` file in the current or in parent directories and if it finds one execute the `sconscript` files as if called from that directory.
 This ensures everything works as expected.
 For more details refer to the [Scons documentation](http://www.scons.org/documentation.php)

 ## Quick Intro